Notes and Posts

 From personas to intentions: towards a science of motivations for AI models

-Behavior-only descriptions are useful but insufficient for aligning advanced models with high assurance.
-Two models exhibiting identical behavior may have fundamentally different underlying motivations—arguing for a science of AI motivations that goes beyond observable outputs to understand what drives model behavior.
+Behavior-only descriptions are useful but not enough for aligning advanced models with high assurance.
+Two models with identical behavior can have very different motivations.
+We need a science of AI motivations that goes beyond observable outputs and asks what drives model behavior.

 Read on LessWrong → -